jm1021/church-of-jesus-christ/_posts/2024-05-05-king-benjamin.md

 ---
-toc: true
-comments: true
 layout: post
+title: A Mighty Change
 description: King Benjamin taught his people how to both receive and retain a remission of sins.
-title: A Mighty Change
 categories: [book-of-mormon]
 image: /images/king_benjamin.webp
 ---